 Introducing IT varsity

-As he neared the completion of his degree, he sent his CV to various companies.
+As I neared the completion of my degree, I sent my CV to various companies.

-The feedback he got was, to say the least, totally depressing.
-Nobody was prepared to hire him, not then and not even when he completed his degree.
+The feedback I got was totally depressing.
+Nobody was prepared to hire me!
 Why?
-Because he did not have experience working as a Java developer.
+Because I did not have experience.

 The Vicious Job/Experience Cycle

-Eventually, he got his big break and got his first job as a Java developer.
+After lots of effort, I got my first job as a Java developer.
 But it was tough getting there.
-What frustrated him most was the amount of time (and money!) he had put into his formal studies – had he gone directly and taught myself what the market really wanted it would have saved him so many years!
+What frustrated me most was the amount of time (and money!)
+I had put into my formal studies – had I gone directly and taught myself what the market really wanted, it would have saved me so many years!

 The Ideal IT Institutes

-It was around then that he began to wonder about an institute that actually did teach practical development, exactly as the job market wanted – how great would that be!
+It was around then that I began to wonder about an institute that actually did teach practical development, exactly as the job market wanted – how great would that be!